-The Lancashire Combined Fire Authority's Consultation Strategy has been in place since the new Integrated Risk Management Planning arrangements were introduced in 2003.
+The Lancashire Combined Fire Authority Consultation Strategy has been in place since the new Integrated Risk Management Planning arrangements were introduced in 2003.
+It was thoroughly reviewed and updated in 2007 and 2014.
+In addition, the review in 2016 amended the Strategy to make clearer links between the equality impact assessment process and consultation.